last update 24 December 2011

 Robert Waugh

-Sails from Belfast on 9 November 1838 with pregnant wife and 2 sons on the Government contracted 500 ton barque Garrow to Sydney then the James Barry on to Melbourne.
+Sails from Belfast on 9 November 1838 with pregnant wife and 2 sons on the Government contracted 500 ton barque Garrow to Sydney, then the James Barry on to Melbourne, arriving 28 April 1839.

 ► Garrow Passenger List Extract

-His bakery and family home was a wooden building at No 22 Little Bourke Street.
+His bakery and family home was a wooden building at No 22 Little Bourke Street, where he was allocated convict labour to help out.
+There are several mentions of him in directories etc.

 d 1856 aged 56 as per records of Old Melbourne Cemetery - bones now somewhere under the Queen Victoria Markets.
 Sadly there's no sign of a Victorian death record (which would identify his parents).